ccxt/ccxt/wiki/Manual.md

 #### timeInForce

 The `timeInForce` field may be `undefined/None/null` if not specified by the exchange.
 The unification of `timeInForce` is a work in progress.

 Possible values for the`timeInForce` field:

 - `'GTC'` = _Good Till Cancel(ed)_, the order stays on the orderbook until it is matched or canceled.
 - `'IOC'` = _Immediate Or Cancel_, the order has to be matched immediately and filled either partially or completely, the unfilled remainder is canceled (or the entire order is canceled).
 - `'FOK'` = _Fill Or Kill_, the order has to get fully filled and closed immediately, otherwise the entire order is canceled.
-    - `'PO'` = _Post Only_, the order has to land on the orderbook and spend at least some time there in an unfilled state, this makes it a maker order by definition, otherwise it is not placed.
-The post only `timeInForce` is not too common across the exchanges, since orders are allowed to be both `GTC` and `PO` at the same time, therefore the post only mode is often returned as a separate flag.
-The unification of `timeInForce` and `postOnly` is a work in progress.
+- `'PO'` = _Post Only_, the order is either placed as a maker order, or it is canceled.
+This means the order must be placed on orderbook for at at least time in an unfilled state.
+The unification of `PO` as a `timeInForce` option is a work in progress with unified exchanges having `exchange.has['postOnly'] == True`.

 ### Placing Orders